BOOK NINE: The Bayou State

 Jean's gravestone holds a plague that calls him a patriot of the American Revolution.
 See photo

 The Attakapas District was created and first settled by a hand full of Frenchmen, most of whom raised cattle, a decade before the Acadians arrived in 1765.
 As a result, the church records for the district date back to 1756.
-The site of the old French/Spanish post was renamed St. Martinville in 1817.
-See D. Hébert.
+The site of the old French/Spanish post was renamed St. Martinsville in 1817 & eventually was spelled St. Martinville.
+See D. Hébert; note 05, above.

 The Indian name is pronounced uh-TACK-uh-paw & is "officially" spelled Atakapas, but the name of the district is usually spelled Attakapas.
 See Book Seven.